twilio-labs/twilio-firebase-extensions/send-message/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Twilio Account Sid: Your Twilio Account Sid, which you can find in your Twilio console.
+* Twilio Account Sid: What is your Twilio Account Sid?
+You can find in in your Twilio console.

-* Twilio Auth Token: Your Twilio Auth Token, which you can find in your Twilio console.
+* Twilio Auth Token: What is your Twilio Auth Token?
+You can find it in your Twilio console.

-* Twilio phone number: A Twilio phone number you want to use to send messages.
-In e.164 format.
+* Twilio phone number: What is the Twilio phone number you want to use to send messages?
+Please enter it in e.164 format.
 If you provide a Messaging Service Sid as well, the messaging service will be preferred.

-* Twilio Messaging Service Sid: A Sid of a Twilio Messaging Service that you want to use to send messages.
+* Twilio Messaging Service Sid: What is the Twilio Messaging Service Sid that you want to use to send messages?
 If you provide a Twilio phone number as well, the messaging service will be preferred.

 * Message documents collection: What is the path to the collection that contains the documents used to build and send the messages?